 During the pandemic, that mismanagement reached a breaking point.
 For many employees, the exhaustion and burnout had become unbearable.

 In addition, the pandemic caused many people to rethink their careers, goals, and ideal work-life balance.
-According to a Joblist survey, the top reasons employees are quitting their jobs are unhappiness with how their employer treated them during the pandemic (19%), low pay or lack of benefits (17%), and a lack of work-life balance (13%).
+According to a Joblist survey, the top reasons cited by employees for quitting their jobs included dissatisfaction with how their employers treated them during the pandemic (19%), low pay or inadequate benefits (17%), and a lack of work-life balance (13%).

 The Great Resignation had exposed a growing disconnect between organizations and their people.
 What many employers had deemed an "acceptable" employee experience was revealed to be psychologically harmful and toxic for their employees.

-For years, organizations have shrugged off the importance of company culture.
-Now, facing the threat of losing current employees, organizations are starting to view company culture and employee experience as a priority for the first time.
+For years, organizations downplayed the significance of company culture.
+However, with the imminent threat of losing valuable employees, organizations are beginning to recognize the pivotal role that company culture and employee experience play.

 The pandemic has taken an enormous toll on workers, hurting employee well-being and wreaking havoc on work-life balance.
 In response, many organizations adopted flexible work policies and tasked their HR teams with adopting new wellness initiatives to keep team members engaged.